 If an authorized representative of the issuer filled in its return, the paid preparer's space should remain blank.
-Anyone who prepares the return but does not charge the organization should not sign the return.
-Certain others who prepare the return should not sign.
-For example, a regular, full-time employee of the issuer, such as a clerk, secretary, etc., should not sign.
+Anyone who prepares the return but does not charge the organization shouldn't sign the return.
+Certain others who prepare the return shouldn't sign.
+For example, a regular, full-time employee of the issuer, such as a clerk, secretary, etc., shouldn't sign.